jimahlstrom/HL2IOBoard/zl2te_arduino/README.md

 :warning: Note:

 I have used J4 pin 6 for filter switching.
-This had been previously assigned to the IcomAh4 START line so to avoid a clash the IcomAh4 START line has now been assigned to GPIO09_Out7.
+This had been previously assigned to the IcomAh4 START line.
+To avoid a clash, the IcomAh4 START line has now been assigned to GPIO09_Out7.

 ## Converting the files: